HectorVilas/weather-app/README.md

 ## the code
 - all the modules will be isolated from the others, the necessary data will be passed as parameter and/or callback
-- ❌ a module to fetch the weather data from the server
+- ✔️ a module to fetch the weather data from the server
-- - parameters: location
+- - parameters: ~~location~~ latitude, longitude, GMT (optional)
 - - returns: all the data as a promise
-- ❌ a module to convert the promise from the previous module on a readable object
+- ~~a module to convert the promise from the previous module on a readable object
-- - parameters: api response
+- - parameters: api response~~
-- - only use the neccesary info
+- - ~~only use the neccesary info~~
-- - keys will be renamed to something easier to interprete
+- - ~~keys will be renamed to something easier to interprete~~
+- - ~~returns: an object~~
+- ✔️ a module to get a list of locations from the search bar
+- - parameters: apiKey, locationsLimit, location
+- ❌ a module to place a DOM element listing the locations
-- - returns: an object
+- - parameters: an array of objects with: city, estate/province, country, latitude, longitude
 - ❌ a module to manipulate `localStorage`
 - - parameters: location, weather forecast as object, expiration date
 - ❌ the `date-fns` library will be used for converting the shown data on the page to something more readable